Robert Gottlieb: Catch-22

 Gottlieb's first notable discovery at Simon & Schuster was Catch-22, by the then-unknown Joseph Heller.
 Heller's literary agent Candida Donadio sent multiple publishing houses a 75-page manuscript of the unfinished novel in the mid-1950s.
 Multiple periodicals and publishers found it confusing, according to Heller's biographer.

-Gottlieb and Tom Ginsberg from Viking Press both expressed interest in Heller's initial pages.
+Gottlieb and Thomas Guinzburg from Viking Press both expressed interest in Heller's initial pages.
 Heller and Donadio went with Simon & Schuster, largely due to Gottlieb's zeal for the book.
 Gottlieb was still junior at Simon & Schuster, but he overrode doubts from the founder's younger brother Henry Simon, who saw nothing in the book, and the more senior editors Peter Schwed and Justin Kaplan, who found the book overly repetitive.
 Gottlieb did concede that the book needed extensive revisions to reconcile the comedy with the book's more searing qualities, but wrote in a 1958 report that it would provide the company prestige among "real admirers in certain literary sets."

 Heller's initial completed draft of 1960 ran to 758 pages, typed.
 Gottlieb, working with Heller and Simon & Schuster advertising representative Nina Bourne, cut the draft by around 200 pages.